 - Part 2, which will be published at a later date, will address design assist as it relates to fabricated structural steel

-His day-to-day job responsibilities are to work with the AIA Contract Documents committee to create and revise its standard form contract documents and research legal issues that pertain to the construction industry.
+His day-to-day job responsibilities involve working with the AIA Contract Documents committee to create and revise its standard form contract documents and research legal issues that pertain to the construction industry.
 Read his take on the topic below.

 CBO: Can you help us distinguish between the terms 'delegated design' and 'design assist?'
 What are the true differences in the two?

 MK: These terms sounds confusingly similar, but there is a real difference between them.
 Both require a contractual relationship where someone with a builders’ expertise is engaged in the design process.
 And in both scenarios, there is an expectation that the design team can rely on information or services provided by the builder (and its consultants).
 However, this is where the similarities end.

 In design assist, someone with a builder’s experience (a contractor, construction manager, subcontractor or material supplier) provides input to a design professional to guide or influence a project’s design.
 This input is provided from the builder’s expertise as someone knowledgeable about things like installation, construction techniques, scheduling, or cost estimating.
 The design professional maintains responsibility for the design, they just get the benefit of having input from knowledgeable builders along the way.

 In delegated design, the design professional actually hands off responsibility for an element of design to a contractor or construction manager, who often hires a second design professional to fulfill the design responsibilities that have been delegated.
 This second design professional is usually someone who specializes in the particular component of the project that has been delegated.

 CBO: How do the two terms create a difference in the expectations and responsibilities of various project stakeholders?